Has The Endgame for The British Royal Family Begun?

 Over the past 1200 years, 62 monarchs from the same family tree have enjoyed an elevated position in the world as The British Royal family.
-Will 2023 end a system that many say has overstayed its welcome?
+Will 2024 end a system that many say has overstayed its welcome?

 Add into the mix Harry & Meghan’s Netflix documentary about how their experience in The Royal Family was so horrible they decided to leave it and move to America.
-Harry continue this narrative in his tell-all memoir, Spare that laid bare how this revered family is actually one that shouldn’t be.
-By simply telling his personal story, will it be the removal of the last card currently holding the House of Windsor together?
+Harry continue this narrative in his tell-all memoir, Spare that laid bare how this revered family is actually one that shouldn’t be. Â

 Is This The Endgame After 1200 Years?

-Releasing on August 1, 2023, its title references the concept of an endgame, a word used to describe the last part of a game or process.
+Its title references the concept of an endgame, a word used to describe the last part of a game or process.
 Or how something ends.
 It will delve into the monarchy’s current state after the passing of its well-regarded stalwart, Queen Elizabeth II.

 If their expensive roles are only ceremonial, but their ceremonies are offensive to “their people,” then has their time as a monarchy come to an end?